johnnycyberseed/ibm-zk/pages/IMS TM.md

 	- the application wakes, de-queues the message and processes it
 - Applications
 	- Transaction-oriented (aka "message-driven")
-	- Batch-oriented
+	- Batch-oriented (aka "non-message-driven")
-		- for IMS systems with only IMS
+		- for IMS systems with only IMS DB, this is the only kind of application that can be deployed -
 	-